OguzPastirmaci/misc/ubuntu-rdma-oci.md

 10 - Label your nodes that has RDMA NICs.

 The Mellanox Kubernetes RDMA Shared Device Plugin uses NFD (Node Feature Discovery) for labeling the nodes automatically.
-If you used the Ubuntu OFED image for your management nodes, your nodes will be labeled as RDMA capable.
+If you used the Ubuntu OFED image for your management nodes, your nodes will be incorrectly labeled as RDMA capable.
 We don't want that.
 So label your worker nodes with another label like `oci-rdma-capable`.
 Do this for all of your worker nodes.

 ```
 kubectl label node gpu01 oci-rdma-capable=true